opulencephp/docs/http-middleware.md

     public function handle(Request $request, Closure $next) : Response {
         // Parameters are available via $this->getParameter()
-        if (!$this->user->hasRole($this->getParameter("role"))) {
+        // You may pass in a second parameter as the default value if the parameter was not found if (!$this->user->hasRole($this->getParameter("role"))) {
             throw new HttpException(403);
         }